 Credit cards allow you to make purchases even when there is a lack of funds.
 While most of us are careful with credit card spending, overuse of plastic money can lead to a heavy debt, which is difficult to repay.
-Failing in timely payment of credit card bill makes for mounting unpaid expenses.
-As the interest rate (up to 45%) on credit card can be quite high, it is sometimes feasible to choose a personal loan at lower interest rate and better payment pattern, to pay off the credit card debt.
+Failing in timely payment of credit card bills makes for mounting unpaid expenses.
+As the interest rate (up to 45%) on credit cards can be quite high, it is sometimes feasible to choose a personal loan at a lower interest rate and better payment pattern, to pay off the credit card debt.

 Additional Reading: 5 Signs of Overuse of Credit Card

 Let’s discuss why a personal loan is best to pay off unpaid credit card bills:

 - Low-Interest Rates: Credit card issuers may charge a huge interest rate of up to 45% from the customer depending upon the terms, credit history etc. The interest rate on personal loans varies from 11.5% to 24% which is significantly lesser than the former, and on taking a personal loan, it is easier to manage payments for the pending bills, and pay off debt at a lower interest rate.

 - Easier to Manage Repayments: Management and keeping track of different payments on multiple cards is a cumbersome issue and needs to be dealt with with diligence.
 Taking a personal loan to pay off all the dues on multiple credit cards is a better option to reduce hassles in managing payments.

 - The Flexibility of Tenure and EMI: Unlike credit cards, which require you to pay the bills on a specific date to avoid penalties and interest, personal loans can be structured at your own will.
 You can opt for a convenient tenure in order to meet the fund requirements.
 This will help in the proper planning of the repayment.

 Additional Reading: Tips to Resolve Your Credit Card Debt